AlanNPC/AlanNPC.github.io/README.md

 ## What's New

+**[Jul.
+2025]** Excited to be back at Microsoft this summer as a Research Intern, continuing our research on RL for LLMs.
+See you in Redmond!

 **[Jun.
 2025]** Check out our new work *DRO* on LLM reasoning for open-ended tasks available at [preprint](https://arxiv.org/abs/2506.13351)!

 **[May 2025]** Our work *RLTHF* is accepted to [ICML 2025](https://icml.cc/Conferences/2025).
 See you in Vancouver!